opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     11. Click the Convert button.

-.. tip:: **To convert files to the painted TLV format from non AA source:**
+.. tip:: **To Convert files to the painted TLV format from non AA source:**

     1. Select the Raster Full color file you want to convert.